zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 The Zonemaster tool is oriented towards two user categories:

   - Users who are knowledgable about the DNS protocol.
-  - Users who just want to know whether the domain name(s) they own or use have any issues or not.
+  - Users who just want to know whether the domain name they own or use have any issues or not.

-Users of the second category should contact their DNS operator in case they get results other than color-coded "green" for any test of their domain name(s).
+Users of the second category should contact their DNS operator in case there are errors or warnings for any test of their domain name.

 <a name="q4"></a>
-#### 4. Zonemaster returns "Error" or "Warning" for my domain.
+#### 4. Zonemaster returns "Error" or "Warning" for my domain name.
 What does it mean?
-It depends on which test failed for your domain.
-Each test are accompanied with one or several message(s) describing the issue(s) found.
+It depends on which test failed for your domain name.
+Each test are accompanied with one or several messages describing the issues found.
 You can also get further insight about each test from the [Implemented Test Cases] document.

 <a name="q5"></a>